JoaoLopesF/RemoteDebug/README.md

         From:

-        ```
+        ```cpp
         if (Debug.ative(Debug.<level>)) ....
         ```

         To:

-        ```
+        ```cpp
         if (Debug.isActive(Debug.<level>)) ....
         ```

 ## Know issues

     - Sometimes (rarely) the connection over telnet becomes very slow.
       Especially right after uploading firmware.
       Reset command in telnet connection or turn off/on can be resolve it.
       But I need find why it occurs

 ## Thanks

     First thanks a lot for Igrr for bring to us the Arduino ESP8266.

     Resources:

       - Example of TelnetServer code in http://www.rudiswiki.de/wiki9/WiFiTelnetServer